No More Vietnams?

 The extent of this betrayal might be argued; its existence, as a threatening tendency, is hardly in doubt.
 Senator Fulbright mentions a primary cause: the access to money and influence.
 Others might be mentioned; for example, a highly restrictive, almost universally shared, ideology and the inherent dynamics of professionalization.
 As to the former, Fulbright has cited elsewhere the observation of Tocqueville that “I know of no country in which there is so little independence of mind and real freedom of discussion as in America.”
 Free institutions certainly exist, but a tradition of passivity and conformism restricts their use—a cynic might say that this is why they continue to exist.

 The impact of professionalization is also clear.
 The “free-floating intellectual” may occupy himself with problems because of their inherent interest and importance, perhaps to little effect.
 The professional, however, tends to define his problems according to the technique that he has mastered, and has a natural desire to apply his skills.
-Commenting on this process, Senator Clark quotes the remarks of Dr. Harold Agnew, Director of the Los Alamos Laboratories Weapons Division: “The basis of advanced technology is innovation and nothing is more stifling to innovation than seeing one’s product not used or ruled out of consideration on flimsy premises involving public world opinion”—“a shocking statement and a dangerous one,” as Clark rightly comments.
-In much the same way …
+Commenting on this process, Senator Clark quotes the remarks of Dr. Harold Agnew, Director of the Los Alamos Laboratories Weapons Division: “The basis of advanced technology is innovation and nothing is more stifling to innovation than seeing one’s product not used or ruled out of consideration on flimsy premises involving public world opinion”3—“a shocking statement and a dangerous one,” as Clark rightly comments.
+In much the same way, behavioral scientists who believe…

 This article is available to online subscribers only.